 Mike Tasker, a spokesman for MSL Global, a company who specialise in the provision and sales of motor home hospitality, team catering, awnings and bespoke products for teams, spoke to us about the requirements in setting up for a typical race weekend.

 “The amount of setup required for a race event varies massively depending on the scale and size of the event, the venue, the number of races, entrants and spectators in attendance.

 The venue itself will be responsible for large amounts, and will have to meet certain criteria.
-For example, an international event such as a grand prix at Silverstone will have much greater requirements on all levels than a national race meeting”
+For example, an international event such as a Formula One Grand Prix at Silverstone will have much greater requirements on all levels than a national race meeting”

 Attending a race event as a spectator, catering facilities, grandstand seating and an accessible and navigable paddock are generally the bare minimum one would expect for the price of the ticket, but circuit managers and event entrants will have much greater things in mind.